aery32/aery32-refguide/source/module_functions.rst

     twi_init_master();

-The default TWI initializer sets the SLK frequency to 400 kHz and clears the internal device address.
-If you want to change TWI clockwave use ``twi_setup_clkwaveform()`` after calling the init().
-For example, to set SLK to 100 kHz with 50% dutycycle, call
+The default TWI initializer sets the SLK frequency to 100 kHz and clears the internal device address.
+If you want to change TWI clockwave, use ``twi_setup_clkwaveform()`` after calling the init().
+For example, to set SLK to 400 kHz with 50% dutycycle, call

 .. code-block:: c++

-    twi_setup_clkwaveform(4, 0x3f, 0x3f);
+    twi_setup_clkwaveform(1, 0x3f, 0x3f);

 The first parameter is clock divider, the second and third params defines the dividers for clock low and high states, respectively.
 Refer to datasheet to learn how to set different waveforms for SLK.